 Collectively, a combination of increases in UME and GME can help to address physician shortages in Texas.
-Increases in UME slots at medical schools create a larger supply of physicians in the state overall, while increases in GME residency slots provides residency opportunities in Texas which may increase the likelihood of physicians to remain and practice in Texas.
+Increases in UME positions at medical schools create a larger supply of physicians in the state overall, while increases in GME residency positions allows for a more targeted approach in creating a larger supply of physicians in specific specialties.